Sabmus/sabmus/content/blog/nodejs/index.md

 ### middlewares/auth.js

 As said before, in this example we are going to use [passport.js](https://www.passportjs.org/) to handle authentication and authorization.
 The way passport work is by setting strategies.
-Passport has a good amount of strategies for various authentication systems such as: regular username and password, JWT tokens, OAuth, OAuth2, and so on.
+Passport has a good amount of strategies for various authentication systems such as regular username and password, JWT tokens, OAuth, OAuth2, and so on.
 We are going to use a regular username and password for the login, and set a JWT token just after the successful login in.
 First let's define the strategies:
 First we define our imports

 ```js